elijamesku/AutoUpgrader2/README.md

 - Windows 10 or later.
 - Microsoft Intune environment.
-- [IntuneWinAppUtil.exe](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) for packaging the application.
+- [IntuneWinAppUtil.exe](https://learn.microsoft.com/en-us/intune/intune-service/apps/apps-win32-prepare) for packaging the application.

-### Packaging the Application

-# 7-Zip Automatic Updater with Intune
+## Info

 This PowerShell-based setup will:
 - Detect if the latest version of 7-Zip is installed.